faizul726/matject/README.md

 3. Extract the ZIP file.
 4. Open `matject.bat`.
-5. Further instructions will be there.
-The rest is self explanatory.
+5. The rest is self explanatory.
 </br>

 ### How to restore to default?